Most people’s profiles on LinkedIn suck.

 But not really.

 I joined LinkedIn in 2008.
 My profile sucked until about 2013.
-Since then I’ve connected with 4223 professionals (as of this article).
-I’ve gotten several job offers via LinkedIn.
+Since then I’ve connected with 5,011 professionals (as of this article).
+I’ve gotten job offers via LinkedIn.
 I’ve taught over 8,522 students how to improve their profiles .
 And the cool thing about LinkedIn...

-I learn something new about LinkedIn every day.
+I get to learn something new about LinkedIn every day.

-- Add a headline that sells you.
+- Write a headline that sells you.
 Make sure you describe what you do, what you are good at, what you offer to customers or clients.

-- Updated your Summary.
+- Make your Summary a sales letter.
 Write a personal statement that tells people who you help and how you can help them.
 Use keywords that you want people to find you for.

 - Update your work experience.
 Treat this like a resume.
 Whatever you would put on a resume, add it in your work experience.
 Use specific numbers where applicable.
 "I increased sales by $13.4 million."
 Numbers capture attention and point to a specific result.

-- Update your interests.
+- Add keywords to your interests section.
 Use keywords that you want people to associate with you.
 Commercial lending, real estate investing, social media consulting.

-- Update your endorsements.
+- Get more endorsements.
 Add skills that you want people to endorse you for.
-Ask for endorsements from people that have worked with you, friends.
+Endorse your connections for skills that they have.
 With endorsements, the more you give, the more you get.
 Trust me.

 - Add photos or links of your work product.
 Each job and summary allow you to upload sample images or links to your work.
 Upload graphics, presentations, links to websites you have built, etc. This is a relatively new feature that most people don’t utilize.
 This will set you apart immediately.
 Check out how I did this here.

 - Add publications.
 If you were ever published, quoted in an article, etc. Add a link to the article if it's good.

 - Follow influential people in your industry.
 This will associate you with the biggest names in your industry.
 People listen to people with influential friends.

-- Post, post, post.
+- Post regularly.
 Your work updates, interesting articles you’ve read, projects you have completed, things that you have worked on with team members.
 It’s even a good idea to post funny stuff.
 Most people don’t so it will set you apart.
 Just remember to keep it professional.
 Or not.
 Push the envelope.

 - Update your profile regularly.
-New projects, new connections, new jobs, new publications, new groups.
+Add new projects, new connections, new jobs, new publications, new groups.

 This is not an exhaustive list by any stretch.
 Just my brain purge for today.
 Hope this helps you get a start with this.